Scott Hechinger: Legal innocence

-In the response to the Supreme Court of the United States's ruling that innocence is not enough to overturn a murder conviction, he wrote: "Know this: Yesterday the U.S. Supreme Court ruled it is perfectly Constitutional to imprison and execute people, *even those who have evidence of their innocence & inadequate counsel.* Not just that: They ruled the Constitution prohibits even evidentiary hearings to look into it."
+In the response to the Supreme Court of the United States's May 2022 ruling that innocence is not enough to overturn a murder conviction, he wrote: "Know this: Yesterday the U.S. Supreme Court ruled it is perfectly Constitutional to imprison and execute people, *even those who have evidence of their innocence & inadequate counsel.* Not just that: They ruled the Constitution prohibits even evidentiary hearings to look into it."

 Mass incarceration

 Hechinger has been critical of the American criminal justice system.
 He advocates for more investment in affordable housing, mental health and substance abuse treatment, and poverty alleviation.
-He has criticzed the conditions at Rikers Island jail complex, and at the Metropolitan Detention Center, Brooklyn.
+He has criticized the conditions at Rikers Island jail complex, and at the Metropolitan Detention Center, Brooklyn.
 He has advocated for the closure of Rikers.
 He has criticized the foster care system in New York.

 During the COVID-19 pandemic, Hechinger advocated for the release of people from jails and prisons to the protect the health of those who were incarcerated.
 He helped found the "Gasping for Justice" Project.
 He raised awareness about a COVID-19 outbreak in Prince George's County, Maryland jails.

-Hechinger told Mother Jones (magazine): "We, as a society, spend more on policing, prosecution, and prisons than any other society in the history of the world.
+Hechinger told Mother Jones: "We, as a society, spend more on policing, prosecution, and prisons than any other society in the history of the world.
 And still, we are not the most healthy or safe society in the history of the world.
 And so we should be questioning why that is.”

 In response to jail sentence of Jussie Smollett, Hechinger wrote: "However you feel about Jussie Smollett & what he did, why does any jailtime, let alone 150 days make sense?
 Enormous taxpayer cost.
 His careers deeply damaged so punishment’s exacted.
 Forget rehabilitation: he’ll come out far more damaged than when he went in.
 A costly waste.”
 He said of the trial of the men convicted of killing Ahmaud Arbery in Georgia state court, "To me, the trials underscore how ill-equipped the criminal legal system, process, and punishment is to achieve accountability and healing."
 In response to Paul Manafort's prison sentence, Hechinger wrote: “For context on Manafort’s 47 months in prison, my client yesterday was offered 36-72 months in prison for stealing $100 worth of quarters from a residential laundry room.”

 Policing

 Hechinger has reported on the practice of some police to initiate arrests for low-level offenses at the end of their shifts in order to collect overtime pay.
 Hechinger has criticized the New York Police Department for police brutality, and corruption.
 He has also questioned the efficacy of policing "reforms" in New York.
 He has criticized the NYPD for arresting people for evading subway fare.

 Hechinger believes that crime stoppers hotlines encourage sketchy tips and harm low-income criminal defendants.
 He has argued that prosecutors should not accept cases from officers with documented credibility issues.

-He has criticized Nassau County NY prosecutors for targeting Black and Brown people with felony charges for traffic-related infractions.
+He has criticized Nassau County prosecutors for targeting Black and Brown people with felony charges for traffic-related infractions.
 He criticized NY prosecutors for using DNA evidence to coerce plea bargains.